 Is Creative Fusion 2020 postponed?

-Yes, Creative Fusion on May 2, 2020 is postponed.
+Yes, Creative Fusion on May 2, 2020 is postponed and is being reimagined for Fall 2020.
 Creative Fusion supports student scholarships.
 We will provide an update with more information as it is available.

 Are MIAD’s Galleries open?

 Per the gallery schedule, no exhibition is currently on view MIAD’s Galleries.
 The Galleries are currently closed.

 A graduation ceremony has been scheduled for October 3 at the Pabst Theater.
 Please check the Graduation Blog for more information.

 Yes, but in a redefined form.
 Because of restrictions on public gatherings, the college shifted the senior exhibition from a traditional exhibition to a virtual exhibition.
 Seniors created posters and websites to promote their capstone work.
 A communications plan was created and implemented to promote seniors’ work to the community and to prospective employers.
 View the 2020 Senior Exhibition at www.miad.edu/seniorexhibition2020.

 If you are a student, remain active and committed to your education.
 See our sections on Academics and Student Services for more information.

 If you are a community member, please consider donating to the MIAD Student Emergency Fund, which provides support to students facing unexpected needs.
 Nearly 44% of our students are Pell-grant eligible (lowest-income).
 While we all may experience some economic impact at this time, those students and their families are likely to experience significant and immediate impact.

 Currently, mail is being delivered and opened by essential staff twice a week.
 Please check with your supervisor regarding questions about mail.

 What should I do if the media calls?